 After surviving their second scare of the season, the reigning Vanier Cup champion Western Mustangs top the U SPORTS football national rankings for the sixth week in a row.

 - 2018 U SPORTS Football Schedule & Results

 - Join the conversation: #UAgree?

-The Mustangs, who crushed Windsor 66-14 last Thursday in London to improve to 6-0 on the season, received 111 points from the Football Reporters of Canada panel in this week’s voting and an additional 120 from the ELO Rating System for a combined total of 231.
+The Mustangs (5-0), who had to overcome an 11-point fourth-quarter deficit on Saturday to edge old rival Queen’s, received 138 points from the Football Reporters of Canada panel in this week’s voting and an additional 150 from the ELO Rating System for a combined total of 288.

-Western (7), Laval (4) and Calgary (1) were once again the only teams to merit first-place votes from the FRC panel.
+Western (9), Laval (5) and Calgary (1) were once again the only teams to merit first-place votes from the 15-member FRC panel.

 New this season, U SPORTS is implementing the ELO Rating System for the calculation of its weekly national rankings, in conjunction with its regular Football Reporters of Canada panel.
 Powered by RankR, ELO’s unique algorithm blends a statistical calculation with customized variables that is adaptable across a range of sports.
 For football, it will be combined with the results of the media panel balloting (each weighted 50%) to produce the final top 10.
 For more information, click here.

 |Honourable mention: Regina (43), McMaster (27), Queen’s (7), Manitoba (6), StFX (1)|